 Now, the middle-aged want to stay young, act young, think young.
 They gather friends on Facebook; they tweet.
 Along with their teenage daughters, they are addicted to Grazia and pore over the weekly charts of top new looks.

-So how will 40 look in 40 years time?
-That, I suspect, will depend on who you are, your personal values and how rich you are.
+So how will 40 look in 40 years’ time?
 If you can afford the work, and attitudes towards it continue to become more permissive, then, unless you insist on ageing gracefully, why not?

-And in the future, if you can't afford any work, it's going to show, in the way that today in the U.S. the poor are marked out by their bad teeth.
-Barring a volte-face in attitudes, the pressure for women to look young for their age will increase.
+And in the future, if you can’t afford any work, it’s going to show, in the way that today in the US the poor are marked out by their bad teeth.
+Barring a volte-face, the pressure for women to look young for their age will increase.

-Many girls use sunscreen daily, avoid sunbeds and have never smoked.
-They've savvy about popping pills - high-dose fish oils and antioxidants - to maximise their skin health.
-They started on pre-emptive Botox and Vitamin A creams in their early 20s, not to freeze their faces, but just enough to prevent their lines of expression from becoming permanent features.
+Young girls today use sunscreen daily, avoid sunbeds and have never smoked.
+They’re savvy about popping pills – high-dose fish oils and antioxidants – to maximise their skin health.
+They started on pre-emptive Botox and vitamin A creams in their early 20s.

-They don't lie on the beach on holiday.
-By the time they're 40, they will be laughing.
-They simply won't look as old as 40-year-olds do now. -- Daily Mail
+They don’t lie on the beach and by the time they’re 40, they’ll be laughing. – Daily Mail